Martin Stadium (Northwestern University): Football games

-Interest has been generated around the unique oddity of a school in one of the four power conferences playing its games at such a small-capacity venue.
-Also of intrigue has been the potential for lake winds to impact plays.
-Interest has also been generated in the unique scenic setting of the venue, including the views of Lake Michigan and boats behind its eastern grandstand.
-During games, boats can be seen passing by, while others can be seen anchored just beyond the stadium in what a Chicago Tribune columnist described as apparent "floating tailgate[s]" and others have described with the portmanteau "sailgating".
+The stadium generated public interest due to the unique oddity of a school in one of the four power conferences playing at such a small-capacity venue.
+Its proximity to Lake Michigan also sparked intrigue because of the potential for lake winds to impact plays as well as the scenic setting with boats behind the eastern grandstand on the lake.
+Boats could be seen passing by during games or were anchored just beyond the stadium in what a Chicago Tribune columnist described as apparent "floating tailgate[s]" and others described with the portmanteau "sailgating".
 After the Wisconsin Badgers' October 19, 2024, victory over Northwestern at the stadium, the team's strength coach celebrated the victory by jumping from the venue into Lake Michigan.

 While the athletic program opted not to use the balcony of the Kellogg Global Hub for ticketed spectators, during games students of the business school have been observed using the balcony to garner views of games.

+The Wildcats played the first two home games of its 2026 season at Martin Stadium.
+Northwestern won both, defeating South Dakota State 34–18 on September 5 and Colorado 41–7 on September 19.
+New Ryan Field debuted on October 2, concluding the football team's stay at Martin.

 Additional sports events held in the temporarily-expanded venue

-In addition to the school's football team, its soccer teams and lacrosse program are continuing to play at the venue.
+In addition to the school's football team, its soccer teams and lacrosse program continued to play at the venue.
 An April 2025 Northwestern women's lacrosse game against the Michigan Wolverines set a Northwestern program home attendance record of 3,503.
 The game had been promoted as "Lacrosse Night in Chicago".

 In 2025, it was announced that the stadium would be the location of the 2026 NCAA Division I Women's Lacrosse semi-finals and national championship.
-Beginning with their 2024 season, the Chicago Union team of the Ultimate Frisbee Association made the venue its home stadium.

 In July 2025, the Premier Lacrosse League played four neutral site games of its 2025 season at the venue.
 The four games took place over two consecutive days, with Evanston city officials anticipating that 3,500 spectators would likely attend each day.
 This was the first time the league had played games in the Chicago area since 2019.
-The event received strong attendance in apparent excess of that advance estimate.
+The event received strong attendance in apparent excess of advance estimates.

+Professional and semi-professional tenants

+Beginning with their 2024 season, the Chicago Union team of the Ultimate Frisbee Association made the venue its home stadium, playing their first home game there in May 2024.
+In 2025, the Chicago Tempest of Women's Elite Rugby also made the venue its home stadium.